 The quality of mind cultivated in vipassana is generally referred to as “mindfulness” (the Pali word is sati), and there is a quickly growing literature on its psychological benefits.
 Mindfulness is simply a state of open, nonjudgmental, and nondiscursive attention to the contents of consciousness, whether pleasant or unpleasant.
 Cultivating this quality of mind has been shown to modulate pain, mitigate anxiety and depression, improve cognitive function, and even produce changes in gray matter density in regions of the brain related to learning and memory, emotional regulation, and self awareness.

 Programs in “mindfulness-based stress reduction” (MBSR), pioneered by Jon Kabat-Zinn, have brought this practice into hospitals and other clinical settings.
 The Inner Kids Foundation (for which my wife, Annaka, has volunteered) teaches mindfulness in schools.
 Even the Department of Defense has begun experimenting with meditation in this form.

 The practice of mindfulness is extraordinarily simple to describe, but it is in no sense easy.
-Here, as elsewhere in life, the “10,000 Hour Rule” often applies.
-And true mastery probably requires special talent and a lifetime of practice.
+True mastery probably requires special talent and a lifetime of practice.
 Thus, the simple instructions given below are analogous to instructions on how to walk a tightrope—which, I assume, go something like this: